Chiropractic Rockville, MD

 A trained chiropractor may help with many different pain conditions and improve your quality of life.
 Here are some common problems a chiropractic can treat:

 - Neck Pain: Severe neck pain is one of the most common reasons patients seek chiropractic treatment.
 Individuals with this ailment often complain that they can’t turn their head, or do not have a wide range of motion.
 Neck pain is often due to muscle imbalance in the pelvis, chest or lower back.
 Bad habits such as poor posture can contribute to neck pain.

 - Low Back Pain: Lower back pain is one of the most common conditions affecting adults, and is caused by muscle imbalance in the legs and pelvis.
 As we age, we become more vulnerable to lower back pain.
 If the pain is severe enough, it can be difficult to get out of bed some days.
 If you find that your lower back pain is affecting your day to day life and limiting your activities, you may want to ask a chiropractor about possible solutions.

-- Elbow Pain: Frequently referred to as tennis elbow, this condition is also frequently treated by a chiropractic Rockville, MD trusts.
+- Elbow Pain: Frequently referred to as tennis elbow, this condition is also frequently treated by a doctor for chiropractic in Rockville, MD.
 Patients with elbow pain may struggle to do the simplest tasks, like shaking someone’s hand or reaching for the remote.
 The muscles in the elbow aren’t always strong enough to handle the constant pulling and gripping we ask them to do.
 When these muscles get irritated, you can experience discomfort in your elbow.

 - Shoulder Pain: When the muscles that attach to the shoulder blade aren’t in balance, they can tear and cause pain.
 When you feel pain in your shoulder, it’s very difficult to lift your arm higher than your chest.